 The repayment structure for the Flex Loan is the same as a merchant cash advance.
 But instead of deducting payments as a fixed percentage of daily debit and credit card sales, payments are only deducted from your daily debit and credit card sales processed through Square.

-This percentage, which is based on your sales volume, usually ranges from 9% to 13%.
-Square Capital also charges a one-time fee that generally amounts 10% to 16% of your borrowing amount.
+Square Capital also charges a one-time fee that generally amounts to 10% – 16% of your borrowing amount.
+This percentage, based on your sales volume, usually ranges from 9% to 13%.
 In other words, while the latter percentage determines your principle, the former determines how much of your daily debit and credit card sales will go to Square.

-Unlike a traditional merchant cash advance, all Flex Loans must be paid off in full within 18 months.
-And though your daily payment depends on your sales volume, you must pay at least one-eighteenth of your principle every 60 days.
+Unlike traditional merchant cash advances, business owners must pay off all Flex Loans in full within 18 months.
+And though your daily payment depends on your sales volume, you must pay at least one-eighteenth of your principal every 60 days.
 Your daily payments might not put you on track to fulfill this requirement.
 In this case, Square might contact you about catching up.